Jump to:

 In fast-paced titles like Call of Duty, the 1ms response time ensures minimal motion blur, while AMD FreeSync effectively eliminates any screen tearing.

-I particularly appreciated the Black Stabilizer feature which improved visibility in dark scenes without washing out the image into blobs of grey.
+I particularly appreciated the Black Stabilizer feature, which improved visibility in dark scenes without washing out the image into blobs of grey.

 ProsCons